 Unconscious, unknown patients pose a serious threat to patient safety

 It’s 4:00 am and things are quiet in the ER.
-Patient traffic has slowed to a trickle, clinicians are busy treating existing patients and support staff are completing paperwork and administrative tasks during the down time.
+Patient traffic has slowed to a trickle, clinicians are busy treating existing patients, and support staff is completing paperwork and administrative tasks during the downtime.
 Suddenly, you get a fervent call that paramedics are en route to your facility with an unconscious, unidentified trauma patient, spitting out their vital signs and condition while the clinical staff leaps into action to prepare for their arrival.
 The ambulance roars into the ED bay with wailing sirens and flickering lights, the ED doors swing open, and the patient is quickly ushered in on a stretcher and into an exam room for immediate treatment.

 Using biometrics to identify unconscious patients